CanCLID/jyutping.org/content/en/docs/_index.md

 ---

 {{< alert title="Goal">}}
-Assume you only speak English and is learning Cantonese, finish reading our tutorial and you will master Jyutping, the de-facto standard Cantonese romanization scheme.
+Assume you only speak English and is learning Cantonese, with only one article and you will master Jyutping.
 {{< /alert >}}